 Better Life dish soap works well, is biodegradable, cruelty-free, and made with plant-based materials.
-This dish soap is also free from sulfates, petroleum solvents, parabens, synthetic fragrances, dyes, and alcohol.
+This dish soap is also free from sulfates, petroleum solvents, parabens, synthetic fragrance, dyes, and alcohol.

 Attitude Baby Bottle & Dishwashing Liquid

 Cleanest Dish Soap Honorable Mentions

-The reason I didn’t include them in the top 5 is that, while I absolutely believe that they are great, natural products, I found that they don’t suds up like we generally believe dish soap should (even though that doesn’t mean the soap doesn’t work, we’re just used to that happening!).
+The reason I didn’t include them in the top 5 best natural dish soaps is that, while I absolutely believe that they are great, natural products, I found that they don’t suds up like we generally believe dish soap should (even though that doesn’t mean the soap doesn’t work, we’re just used to that happening!).